Tonglongjeff/GitTraining/README.md

 # GitTraining

-Adding additonal text to the file
+Adding additional text to the file

+Also fixing spelling mistake